we’ve started a series, it’s called

 It’s a kind of concert which the audience sees a little later, a kind of recording session in which, unlike what often happens, everything you hear is played, sung or triggered in the moment.

-For the first two episodes, we’ve chosen the brightest in-house talent: Afonso Cabral, with Demorar brand-new, and Margarida Campelo, moving comfortably with her band between Supermarket Joy and an absolute premiere, just in time for the Festival da Canção.
+For the first two episodes, we’ve chosen the brightest in-house talent: Afonso Cabral, who recently released Demorar and Margarida Campelo, comfortably navigating with her band between Supermarket Joy and the live premier of the song she wrote for the 2025 edition of the Festival da Canção.

-As the name suggests, here you can hear – and see, in motion! – bands and artists playing in the large room of our studio.
+As the name, which translates as ‘live at louva-a-deus’ suggests, here you can hear – and see, in motion! – bands and artists playing in the large room of our studio.

 and why?